Miss America's Outstanding Teen 2023

-Miss America's Outstanding Teen 2023 was the 16th annual Miss America's Outstanding Teen pageant held on August 12, 2022 at the Hyatt Regency Dallas in Dallas, Texas.
-The preliminary competition was be held on August 10 & 11, 2022.
-This was the first time the national pageant was not be held in Orlando, Florida.
+Miss America's Outstanding Teen 2023 was the sixteenth Miss America's Outstanding Teen pageant, held at the Hyatt Regency Dallas in Dallas, Texas, on August 12, 2022.

-Marcelle LeBlanc of Alabama crowned her successor, Morgan Greco of Washington, at the end of the event.
-Marked this was a non-consecutive win for Washington, the last time was in 2020.
+Marcelle LeBlanc of Alabama crowned Morgan Greco of Washington as her successor at the end of the event.

 Judges

 On August 1, 2022, the Miss America Organization announced their panelists for this years national pageant on social media platforms.
 They are: